Finance

 This is the fifth post of a series on US Equity Market Structure (a total of 6).

 I didn’t write any of these posts; while I was learning the fundamentals about investment, I came across this series on Interactive Brokers’ IBKRCampus.
-If you are interested you can go to their site here.

 (Disclosure: I’m using Interactive Brokers for my personal investing, but I’m not paid by them to write about it.)